Modifications

 For patients with rare red cell phenotypes or who have multiple red cell antibodies, or for autologous collections where liquid-preserved blood can’t meet the patient’s needs.

-Red cells are washed to remove the majority of unwanted plasma proteins, antibodies and electrolytes.
+Red cells are washed to remove the majority of unwanted plasma proteins including antibodies..

 Some red cells are lost during this process.